facebookresearch/hydra/website/docs/advanced/defaults_list.md

 path or group such as `/config` or `/group: option` in a Defaults List.
 In a command-line override, target the group directly with `group=option`, using `+group=option` when adding a new default.
 The path separator is `/` regardless of the operating system.
+A backslash (`\`) is not a path separator and is rejected anywhere in a Defaults List config path.

 *OPTION*: The currently selected *CONFIG_NAME* or *CONFIG_NAMES* from a *CONFIG_GROUP*.